Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Many-to-Many Recourse Optimization

 \section{Many-to-Many Recourse Optimization}

 In this section, we formalize the matching problem that serves as the foundation of our optimization framework.
-The problem is modeled as a bipartite graph as shown in Figure~\ref{fig:many-to-many}, with loan seekers on one set and loan providers (e.g., banks) on the other, as follows:
+The problem is modeled as a bipartite graph as shown in Figure~\ref{fig:many-to-many}, with loan seekers on one set and loan providers (e.g., banks) on the other, as follows: \begin{itemize} \item{\textbf{Seekers} $\mathcal{S}$:} \( \{s_i ~|~ s_i \in \mathcal{S}, ~\forall~ i \in [n] \}\), each characterized by a feature vector \( x_i \).